jxjo/AirfoilEditor/README.md

 Repaneling is based on a modified cosinus distribution of the airfoil points on the arc of the spline.
 This differs from the xfoil approach but the repanel shows 'nice' behaviour in aero calculation.

-As an exmaple for the modification functionality of the app, the dialog for repaneling is shown:
+As an example for the modification functionality of the app, the dialog for repaneling is shown:

 ![Repanel](images/Repanel.png "Screenshot of Repaneling within AirfoilEditor")
 <sup>Dialog for repaneling of an airfoil.
 Recommendations are given for 'healthy' panel angles.  </sup>